MineSkin/docs/docs/wiki/faq.md

 **Please reach out if:**

 - you find yourself needing to generate more skins than the public API allows.
-- you can't afford a subscription or credits but need to generate a lot of skins.
+- you can't afford a subscription but need to generate a lot of skins.

 ## Subscriptions